goldsborough/ecstasy/README.rst

 Python Versions
 ---------------

 Built with Python 3.4 and Python 2.7.
 Additionally successfully backported to and tested with Python 2.6, 3.2 and also 3.3.
+See what `Travis <https://travis-ci.org/goldsborough/ecstasy>`_ has to say about it.

 Terminal Support
 ----------------